Command Line Parameters

 - File extension must be

-.pup - If the file already exists, it will be overwritten
+.pup - If file exists, it will be overwritten

 - Path can contain spaces (use quotes)